openharmony/docs/en/contribute/OpenHarmony-Java-secure-coding-guide.md

     //Deserialize external data
     ObjectInputStream ois2= new ObjectInputStream(fis);
-    PersionInfo myPerson = (PersionInfo) ois2.readObject();
+    PersonInfo myPerson = (PersonInfo) ois2.readObject();
 ```

-In this noncompliant code example, when the object of the deserialization operation is the serialization result of the **DeserializeExample** object constructed by the attacker, an error will be reported when the `PersionInfo myPerson = (PersionInfo) ois2.readObject()` statement is executed, but the attack code in the `readObject()` method of the **DeserializeExample** object is executed.
+In this noncompliant code example, when the object of the deserialization operation is the serialization result of the **DeserializeExample** object constructed by the attacker, an error will be reported when the `PersonInfo myPerson = (PersonInfo) ois2.readObject()` statement is executed, but the attack code in the `readObject()` method of the **DeserializeExample** object is executed.

 **\[Compliant Code Example]** (Trustlist Validation)